openssl/openssl/.github/ISSUE_TEMPLATE/bug_report.md

     forum.
 Please see our
     [User Support resources](https://github.com/openssl/openssl/blob/master/.github/SUPPORT.md)

-PLEASE remember to tell us in what OpenSSL version you found the issue.
+Please remember to tell us in what OpenSSL version you found the issue.

 For build issues: